psgpyc/Simulated-Restaurant-Booking-System-with-Real-Time-ETL-Pipeline-Using-Django-Webhooks-Airflow-Po/README.md

 ## Project Overview
 This project automates the management of restaurant bookings across multiple platforms (**TheFork, Quandoo, OpenTable, SevenRooms**) using **Apache Airflow** to orchestrate ETL workflows.
 The system extracts reservation data from **API endpoints**, standardizes it, and stores it in a **PostgreSQL** database for centralized tracking.
-A **Tableau** provides insights into booking trends, occupancy rates, and platform performance.
+A **Tableau Dashboard** provides insights into booking trends, occupancy rates, and platform performance.

 Additionally, this project includes **FindTables**, a **Django-based restaurant booking system** that simulates real-world table reservations.
-Users can make and manage reservations through API endpoints and a **jQuery-based frontend**.
+Users can make and manage reservations through API endpoints and a **frontend**.

 ---